Imtiyaj5791/DevOps-Journey/Important/AWS.md

 Application
 ```

-# 55 What is the difference between ALB and NLB?

-ALB and NLB are both AWS Load Balancers, but they operate at different OSI layers and are used for different requirements.

-ALB works at Layer 7 (Application Layer).
-It is mainly used for HTTP/HTTPS traffic and supports features like host-based routing, path-based routing and HTTP-level routing.

-NLB works at Layer 4 (Transport Layer).
-It is mainly used for TCP/UDP/TLS traffic where high performance, low latency and large-scale connection handling are required.

-# 56 What is Listener in ALB?
+# 37 What is Listener and TG in ALB?

 A Listener is a process on the ALB that listens for incoming traffic on a specific port and protocol, such as HTTP port 80 or HTTPS port 443.

 When a request arrives, the Listener checks the configured Listener Rules and then forwards the request to the appropriate Target Group.

-# 57 What is Target Group?

 A Target Group is a logical group of registered targets, such as EC2 instances, where the ALB forwards incoming traffic.

 The Target Group also contains configuration such as the target port and Health Check settings.
 The ALB forwards traffic only to healthy targets.

-# 58 What is Health Check?
+# 38 What is Health Check?

 Health Check is used by the Load Balancer to determine whether a registered target is healthy and able to receive traffic.
 It checks the configured protocol, port and health check path and expects a successful response.
 If a target fails the health checks, the Load Balancer stops sending new traffic to that target until it becomes healthy again.-

-# 59 Website is down behind ALB.
+# 39 Website is down behind ALB.
 How will you troubleshoot?

 First, I will verify whether the issue is affecting one user or multiple users.